Liquorice stick (cocktail)

 Liquorice Stick (/ˈlɪkɒrɪstɪk/) or alternatively spelled Licorice Stick, also known as a "Regaliz", is a highball (cocktail) made of cola, anisette or absinthe, and Liquorice sticks as a garnish.
 It originated in Terceira Island, Azores, Portugal where it was called a "pauzinho de alcaçuz" as an alternative to the rum and cola drink called a "cuba libre".
 In Spain it is called a "palito de orozuz".
 It was introduced into the U.S. through the Portuguese communities in Massachusetts and Rhode Island.

 Recipe variations

-Licorice stick cocktails can be mixed with just about any anis flavored liqueur.
+Licorice stick cocktails can be mixed with just about any anise flavored liqueur.